merlotqi/foxhttp/docs/MIDDLEWARE_DESIGN_REFACTOR.md

 ### 2. **Follow Naming Conventions**

-- Use descriptive names ending with "Middleware"
+- Use descriptive names ending with "middleware"
 - Use consistent naming patterns
 - Document the purpose and behavior